 The Vessey family shares their home with 3 amazing kids, Jessica, Katie and Bradley as well as 2 dogs and 3 cats.

-She studied Animal Science at the Nova Scotia Agricultural College after graduating from high school.
-In April 2000, she started her work as a veterinary assistant in Maritime Animal Hospital.
-She enjoyed working in this challenging environment which involved many late night emergencies and a wealth of new information.
-Later, she was promoted to hospital manager.
-As she is very passionate about veterinary hospital management and overall client and patient communication, she still continues to attend a variety of programs including Dale Carnegie and the North American Veterinary Conference.
+After graduating from high school she studied Animal Science at the Nova Scotia Agricultural College.
+She began working for Maritime Animal Hospital in April 2020 as a veterinary assistant.
+It included many late night emergencies and a wealth of new information but she enjoyed the challenge and was eventually promoted to hospital manager.
+She continues to have a passion for veterinary hospital management and overall client and patient communication.
+In an effort to grow, she tries to attend a variety of continuing education including Dale Carnegie, and the North American Veterinary Conference.

-Outside of work, she enjoys gardening, hiking and spending time with her husband Philip and four children: Austin, Peyton, Riley and Kenzie.
-Her family also consists of a 13-year old cat named Macey, 30 or so laying hens and a lab mix puppy named Wally.
-She feels fortunate to be a part of such a fun loving, competent and caring team.
+Outside of work she enjoys gardening, hiking and spending time with her husband Philip and four children.
+Her family also includes Blackie the cat and Wally, their sweet pit bull mix.
+She feels very fortunate to work with such a fun loving, competent and caring team.

 Registered Veterinary Technician